gabyvlad96/courses-dashboard/README.md

 The information is based on static data stored as JSON files.

 ## Usage
-You can go to http://coursesdashboard.aws-gabriel.de/ and see the app live in action.

 If you want to run it locally you need to start the server and the web client separately.